nss-evening-cohort-8/bandz-van-gogh-s-ear/README.md

 ```
 localhost: 9999
 ```
-* Click around on the website to learn more about our band.
+* Click around on the site to learn more about Van Gogh's Ear.